brettkoonce/serving/tensorflow_serving/g3doc/architecture_overview.md

 **Aspired versions** represent the set of servable versions that should be loaded and ready.
 Sources communicate this set of servable versions for a single servable stream at a time.
-When a Source gives a new list of aspired versions to the Manager, it supercedes the previous list for that servable stream.
+When a Source gives a new list of aspired versions to the Manager, it supersedes the previous list for that servable stream.
 The Manager unloads any previously loaded versions that no longer appear in the list.